The Triangle Dance Challenge Is The Latest Viral Craze

 So you thought doing the floss dance was difficult?
-At least with flossing you only needed the cooperation of your own limbs, but with the latest viral dance craze, you need the coordination of two other people.
+With flossing, you only needed the cooperation of your own limbs, but with the latest viral dance craze, you need the coordination of two other people.
 Groups of three are videotaping themselves doing the triangle dance challenge, or at least attempting to do it, often with hilarious results.

-Time says that the word challenge is accurate when talking about triangle dancing, because it’s harder than it looks, and just might be the ultimate team-building exercise.
+Time says that the word “challenge” is accurate when talking about triangle dancing, because it’s harder than it looks, and just might be the ultimate team-building exercise.
 Time explains what’s required to get started.

 “[Start] with your hands on each other’s shoulders in a ‘triangle’ formation, hence the name.
 Then, each person jumps in the direction of a different ‘point’ of the invisible triangle, between the other two in the unit, in rotation.”

-YouTube shows a variety of trios doing the triangle dance (and some are better than others) set to music in locations ranging from playgrounds to the workplace.
+YouTube shows a variety of trios doing the triangle dance — some better than others — set to music in locations ranging from playgrounds to the workplace.
 When the dance is done right, the results are something to see.
-The dance craze seems to have been launched on the social media video site, TikTok, and it has been traced to a user named Matthew Jones who posted an early video.
+The dance craze seems to have been launched on the social media video site, TikTok, and it has been traced to a user named Matthew Jones, who posted an early video.

 Triangle Dance Challenge – Are you ready? https://t.co/10IEJKdd4a pic.twitter.com/qzKEspSrYJ